How to learn Russian cases. The Best visual sheets, charts about Russian cases.

 How can I know that I need prepositional case, or instrumental, or accusative?

 Or some other.
-Well, you can’t on your current level.
+Well, you can’t at your current level.
 And you should not bother yourself with this question.
 You will need your endings changing skill in the future.

 Nominative.
 The boss case.